Most people have the perception that long-distance relationships don’t work.

 Notwithstanding the distance – small or large, a long-distance relationship as a parent can break down anyone.

-While adults can handle the emotional stress of long-distance, for children, it can destabilize their mental and emotional well-being.
+While adults can handle the emotional stress of long distances, it can destabilize children’s mental and emotional well-being.

 Therefore, to survive a long-distance relationship as a parent with your child or spouse, there are essential tips you can implement in your relationship.